DennisSonntag/fieldScheduler/README.md

 ![basics](./assets/images/screenshot4.png)
 ![basics](./assets/images/screenshot5.png)

 # ToDo list

--   Finish edit feature
+-   Remove teams in edit feature

+    -   If a school has no field and no alt field they can only play on other teams fields aka away games only

 -   Filter by field

     -   Double
     -   Single
     -   None